St Philips is in a position to offer five Pupillages in Birmingham.

 We will acknowledge receipt of your application; usually within a week.
 Please contact us if you do not receive this.
 If you do not receive confirmation from us, your application has not been received and will not be progressed.

 Selection for Interview

-We will be running two Pre-interview selection evenings in Chambers which will take place Tuesday 11th April and Wednesday 12th April 2017.
+We will be running three Pre-interview selection evenings in Chambers which will take place on Tuesday 9th April, Wednesday 10th April and Thursday 11th April 2019.
 If you are invited to a selection evening you are required to attend if you wish to be considered for an interview.

-Interviews will take place on Saturday 29th April 2017 at St Philips Chambers in Birmingham.
-Following a tour of St Philips Chambers, each interviewee will complete a Visual Accuracy assessment.
-First interviews will take place in the morning before a panel of the Pupillage Committee commencing from 8.30 am until approximately 12.30 pm.
+Interviews will take place on Saturday 27th April 2019 at St Philips Chambers in Birmingham.
+First interviews will take place in the morning before a panel of the Pupillage Committee commencing from 8.30am until approximately 12.30pm.
 Each first interview will last for up to 20 minutes, in the course of which candidates will be asked about one or more of the legal problems that will have been sent out with the invitation to attend for interview.
 All candidates will be invited to attend Chambers at around 1.00 pm and will then be advised whether they will progress through to the second round of interviews or not.
 The second interviews will take place in the afternoon before all members of the Pupillage Committee who are present.

 Offers of pupillage

 Offers of Pupillage will be made in line with the Pupillage Gateway timetable for 2019.